 Average rental yield 2018: 5.5%

 The Nothern Powerhouse already wields a total GDP of £300bn and growth only looks set to continue into 2019 and beyond, with major developments still underway and new ones set to start.
 The HS2 high-speed rail line should supercharge the buy-to-let market throughout the region when it opens, dramatically cutting journey times and opening up new opportunities for tourism and business.
 Other large developments include Sheffield’s £480m Heart of the City II project – which will secure 3,000 new jobs and create 1.5m sq ft of new commercial spaces – and the £5.5bn Liverpool Waters project that will transform the city’s derelict docks into a luxurious waterfront complex with high-spec offices and flats.

 To meet the high demand for quality accommodation, new property developments with high-spec, luxury apartments are appearing across the key Northern cities – offering high potential returns for investors.
-Ones to watch include Bridgewater Wharf in Manchester, Westminster Works in Birmingham and Parliament Square in Liverpool.
+Ones to watch include Bridgewater Wharf in Manchester and Westminster Works in Birmingham.

 While we forecast uncertainty to result in a drop-off in property price growth in the first half of 2019 for some areas of the UK, demand still greatly exceeds supply.
 We expect strong local economies and relative affordability to continue driving growth in the North in 2019, irrespective of the outcome of Brexit.
 Instruments such as the Secured Loan Notes from the High Street Group offer a way into the burgeoning BtR market for private investors while there is no better time for those looking to take out a mortgage for their buy-to-let investment, with interest rates predicted to rise from 0.75% to 2% by 2021.